The Trithemian Web

 This photo was taken in 1990.
 I was less than half way through my journey which has now been fifty years.
 Oh my!
 Time is relentless.

 What is a Trithemian Web™ Cryptogram?

 What is a Trithemian Web™?
 And what makes these configurations distinctive?

 A Trithemian Web™ is a cryptogram, a traditional substitution cipher, the code being presented in the form of linear graphics that resemble a spider’s web or the Tholian Web seen in the original Star Trek series aired on November 15, 1968-Season 3; Episode 9.
 I was, and still am, a big Star Trek fan.

 Here’s how I coined Trithemian Web™ as the label for my individual compositions.

 First, I wanted a label that came close to the syllables in Tholian.
 Secondly, the melody of that word appealed to me.
 Thirdly, I knew I could not use Tholian because it belongs to the creator of the Star Trek series.

 Enter Johannes Trithemius, inventor of a progressive key polyalphabetic cipher called the Trithemius cipher.
 I use his tabula recta – developed in 1508 – in the creation of my cryptograms.
 I used the first eight letters of his name and the last two letters in Tholian to form Trithemian.
 It has the melody of Star Trek’s Tholian and a dedication to the inventor of the tabula recta.
 I added the word ‘Web’ because my graphic lettering, as previously mentioned, reminds me of a spider’s web.

-A Trithemian Web™ is an interactive, contemporary, artistic presentation of a cryptogram that when deciphered reveals hidden elements, the ‘Title’ I bestowed on that particular piece and my thoughts on a particular subject.
+A Trithemian Web™ is an interactive, contemporary, artistic presentation of a cryptogram that when deciphered reveals the blended elements, the ‘Title’ I bestowed on that particular piece and my thoughts on a particular subject.